 Don't wrap the bandage too tightly; just tight enough to stay in place.
 You'll need to wrap the bandage a few inches higher than the wound to ensure that the affected area stays completely covered.

 I like to secure the top of the bandage with medical tape, just to make sure my dog can't pull it off when I'm not watching.
-If you want to do this, make sure to get the tape that doesn't stick to hair.
+If you want to do this, get the tape that doesn't stick to your hair.